domenicosolazzo/Rosalind/RNA/README.md

-Translating a DNA sequence in an RNA sequence
+Translating a DNA sequence in an RNA sequence.